rookasgit/Nodus/ARCHITECTURE.md

 ### 3. The Canvas Editor & Fuzzy Anchoring
 Traditional AI "Reviewers" break entirely if the user alters the text containing the targeted margin comment.
 Nodus uses a custom implementation in `src/components/CanvasEditor.tsx`.
-* **Fuzzy Engine:** Utilizing raw indices checks with a fallback to `fuzzysort` / resilient regular expressions.
+* **Fuzzy Engine:** Utilizing raw indices checks with a fallback to resilient regular expressions.
 Unlike standard Git-style diffing, Nodus's fuzzy anchoring is optimized for 'Semantic Continuity'—it ensures that the intellectual intent of the AI's critique remains visible even if the user performs heavy stylistic refactoring.
 * **Whitespace & Punctuation Agnostic:** Our custom algorithmic helper strips `/\W/g` (non-word characters) from the AI's "Quote."
 It then searches the mutable Markdown string for blocks of text containing those exact letters in sequence, regardless of how the user formats, spaces, or punctuates the string subsequently.
 It prevents margin highlights from disconnecting while writing contextually around the critique.
 * **Metacognitive State:** Each margin note retains a status (`active`, `dismissed`, `integrated`), allowing the user to filter the UI locally as they push through a draft.